NextGenIntelligence/trust-coin/README.md

 In case a transaction fails or is aborted before both parties sign the transaction, the recipient may publish a cancellation message to indicate the transaction will not occur and allow the sender spend that token somewhere else.

-Senders should normally allow the recipient to publish the transaction message that they send them.
+Senders should allow the recipient to publish the transaction message that they send them.
 This way if a recipient chooses not to accept the token they should not publish the received transaction message.
-Nevertheless it is good practice to issue a transaction rejection message which the sender can publish so they are free to use the token again immediately, without fear of a conflicting transaction message being published.
+Nevertheless it is good practice to issue a transaction rejection message which the sender can publish so they are free to use the token again immediately, without fear of a conflicting transaction message being published and putting a blemish on their record.

 The content of the rejected transaction is the same as the content of the transaction itself except with a flag indicating that the transaction is being rejected.

 ## Conflicting transaction messages

-If a party issues conflicting transaction messages, such as accepting or rejecting a unit of currency, or double spending a unit of currency, that hurts the reputation of the entity that signed those conflicting transactions.
+If a party issues conflicting transaction messages, such as both accepting and rejecting a transaction message, or double spending a unit of currency, that hurts the reputation of the entity that signed those conflicting transactions.
 There is no standard way to respond to such conflicting messages, but currency users would be wise to avoid transacting with parties with a history of conflicting transactions.

 If a party tracks what messages they have signed(ie using a client) and keeps their private key secure, there is no reason they would legitimately sign conflicting transaction messages.
 If transacting parties publish transaction messages promptly and wait according to described conventions, and peers track all transaction messages for currencies they accept, there should be no motivation for a party to publish illegitimate conflicting transaction messages.